Alumni

 Rebecca Gorelov, B.A.

 Rebecca Gorelov was a Research Associate in the Tothova Lab from 2018-2020.
 Prior to joining the Tothova lab, Becca graduated from Williams College where she majored in biology.
 At Williams, she was a biology teaching assistant as well as a tour guide at the Williams College Museum of Art.
 In the lab, Becca made significant contributions to our team's investigation of the basic biology of cohesin complexes and their role in transformation of hematopoietic stem cells.
-Becca started in the PhD program in Biological and Biomedical Sciences at Harvard Medical School in the fall of 2020. |
+Becca completed her PhD in Biological and Biomedical Sciences at Harvard Medical School and currently works as an Associate at the Bain Capital Life Sciences. |

 Florence Verbeek, B.A.